EARS Te Rauawa

 The purpose of EARS—Te Rauawa

-EARS—Te Rauawa is a confidential, impartial and informal service that is independent of Human Resources at the University.
+EARS—Te Rauawa is a confidential, impartial and informal service, independent of Human Resources at the University.
 This service provides staff with the opportunity to discuss their workplace concerns with an independent party and to obtain advice and support on a confidential and off-the-record basis.

 Any university staff member (whether permanent, fixed term or casual) can use EARS—Te Rauawa.